OliverSimonGH/TransportServiceWales/README.md

 > I don't get a result after searching for a journey

-* Right now, you can only retrieve a result if you enter 'South Clive Street' in the destination (to, not from)
+* Right now, you can only retrieve a result if you enter 'South Clive Street' in the destination (to)
 * The starting location (from) can be as you wish

 > Error when adding funds via PayPal, related to /views